What is a CRM System in a Law Firm?

 A CRM for law firms can help avoid these frustrating situations by keeping your client information in one central location.
 Your team can always find what they need when they need it.

 Why do law firms need CRM?

-At its most basic, a CRM for law firms is a tool to help you manage your interactions with both your potential clients and current clients.
+At its most basic, a legal CRM is a tool to help you manage your interactions with both your potential clients and current clients.
 But a good CRM does much more than that.
 It can help you automate client engagement, streamline your intake process, and keep your client data up to date.

 Software for client relationship management (CRM) enables attorneys to manage business development activities, including the client intake process, track tasks, and deadlines, and remind users of upcoming appointments.
 In addition, a CRM system can help generate reports which can be used to track progress and identify areas for improvement.

 - Do you need an industry-specific CRM?

 - CRM for Law Firms: Complete Guide